Great Empires of North America, Part 6: Masters of the Plains

 The Haudenosaunee resisted – but by the 1730s, the English outnumbered them on their own lands.
 More were arriving every day, pushing westward across the Shenandoah Valley, shelling out gold from a limitless treasury in exchange for Haudenosaunee ancestral lands.

-Powerless as the Haudenosaunee might have felt, they tried to make the best of the situation.
+Powerless as the Haudenosaunee felt, they tried to make the best of the situation.

 Over the next forty years, many Haudenosaunee families grew accustomed to the comforts of English farm life: cozy cottages, soft beds, tailored shirts and trousers — and the steady middle-class incomes that sustained this luxurious lifestyle.